isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

 ISB-CGC API v4.0 UI
 =======================

-The `ISB-CGC API v4.0 UI <https://api-dot-isb-cgc.appspot.com/v4/swagger/>`_ can be used to see details about the syntax for each call and also provides an interface to test requests.
+The `ISB-CGC API v4.0 UI <https://api-dot-isb-cgc.appspot.com/v4/swagger/>`_ displays details about the syntax for each call and also provides an interface to test requests.

 To generate a subset of ISB-CGC hosted data with your desired characteristics, we have provided tools to generate cohorts of patients.
 In addition to the BigQuery command line, users may create and share cohorts using the ISB-CGC Web App and then access them using the Swagger UI API.
-(TCGA samples are easily subset by using the 16-character barcode, i.e. TCGA-B9-7268-01A, while patients are identified using the 12-character prefix of the sample barcode, in this case TCGA-B9-7268.
-Other data sets such as CCLE may use other naming conventions).

 Make a Request
 --------------

 As mentioned before, some of the API calls will require authentication - denoted by a small lock symbol.
 This can be done by using the ‘Authorize’ button at the top right of the page.

 For a quick demonstration of the syntax of an API call, one can test the `POST/samples request <https://api-dot-isb-cgc.appspot.com/v4/swagger/#/default/getSampleMetadataList>`_.
 This API request has the following syntax:

 .. code-block:: json